Yanda Chen

 paper / code / poster

-We find that label bias obscures true ICL sensitivity and that ICL sensitivity is strongly and negatively correlated with accuracy.
-Motivated by our study, we propose SenSel, a few-shot selective prediction method based on ICL sensitivity.
+We find that label bias obscures true ICL sensitivity, and that ICL sensitivity is strongly and negatively correlated with accuracy.
+Motivated by this, we propose SenSel, a few-shot selective-prediction method based on ICL sensitivity.

 In-context Learning Distillation: Transferring Few-shot Learning Ability of Pre-trained Language Models